Maximinodotpy/articles/023 - File Explorer/_blog/article.md

+---
-# File Explorer with Vue.js
+name: 'File Explorer with Vue.js'
-**let's make a small JSON-based File Explorer with vue.js, Learn about methods, computed properties, and other awesome things you can do with vue. **
+description: 'let's make a small JSON-based File Explorer with vue.js, Learn about methods, computed properties, and other awesome things you can do with vue.'
+---

 ## Idea